 As most of you know who follow my Twitter feed, I read hundreds of blog posts every day and tweet the best of these apologetics resources so you can stay on top of the best Christian case making.
-I recently tweeted a blog from Daryl Evans, the pastor at First Baptist of Fairbury, entitled, How To Raise A Child In A Christian Home: 10 Important Tips.
+Some time ago I tweeted a blog from Daryl Evans, the pastor at First Baptist of Fairbury, entitled, How To Raise A Child In A Christian Home: 10 Important Tips.
 Daryl wrote the post from the perspective of a parent and pastor; he’s had the opportunity to see what works (and what doesn’t).
 Here is his advice for parents:

 1. Put Christ first in your life

 2. Model what a Christian should look like

 4. Teach your children the Bible and about God